sandeep194920/MERN_Projects/7_slider_reviews/README.md

 - How to use CSS variables
 - How to use CSS modules
 - section vs article.
 When to use one over another?
+- How to move an element horizontally using keyframe animation?

 ### How to install TypeScript create-react-app